-... by Russian software company NTONYX (Shareware for Win98SE and higher) has an original approach to generating music: It processes a given SMF by transforming its metric, rhyhtmic and harmonic structure, thus outputting a new SMF.
-NTONYX says nothing about the underlying heuristic (?) algorithms, but my experience with the progam's output indicates they may be not that ingenious.
+... by Russian software company NTONYX (Shareware for Win 98 SE and higher) has an original approach to generating music: It processes a given SMF by transforming its metric, rhyhtmic and harmonic structure, thus outputting a new SMF.
+NTONYX says nothing about the underlying heuristic (?) algorithms, but my experience with the program's output indicates they may be not that ingenious.
 Especially when the input SMF is rather complex, Style Morpher simplifies its rhythmic and harmonic content in a quite predictable way.
 But may be you have to go the other way round...
-Apart from this, the program's full version is absurdly expensive ($49,00).

-... by Paul Whalley (Shareware for Win95 and higher) - Be patient!
+... by Paul Whalley (Shareware for Win 95 and higher).
+Be patient!
 It takes some time to get something interesting out of it, but once you got the concept, its capability of creating melodic variations on a user-given scale is impressing.
 Unfortunately, Paul's homepage disappeared recently, so you have to google for the software.

 I used Tangent for composing sets 1, 2 and 5 of my "Septet" in 2001 and parts of "untitled [ambient 11]" in 2003.